A casualty of what is happening with the economic meltdown is the toll it will take on the family.

 By JANE WARDELL AP Business Writer

-Iceland nationalized its second-largest bank Tuesday under emergency legislation and said it had negotiated a 4 billion-euro ($5.4 billion) loan from Russia to shore up the nation's finances amid a full-blown financial crisis.
+REYKJAVIK, Iceland (AP) - Iceland nationalized its second-largest bank Tuesday under emergency legislation and said it had negotiated a 4 billion-euro ($5.4 billion) loan from Russia to shore up the nation's finances amid a full-blown financial crisis.

 A Russian official, however, said a loan had not been agreed upon.

-Landsbanki came a day after trading in shares of major banks was suspended, the Icelandic krona lost a quarter of its value against the euro and the government rushed through emergency legislation giving it sweeping powers to deal with the financial meltdown.
+The bailout of Landsbanki came a day after trading in shares of major banks was suspended, the Icelandic krona lost a quarter of its value against the euro and the government rushed through emergency legislation giving it sweeping powers to deal with the financial meltdown.

 "As declared by the government, all domestic deposits are fully guaranteed," the Financial Supervisory Authority said.
 "Landsbanki's domestic branches, call centers, cash machines (ATMs) and Internet operations will be open for business as usual."